Morning After Pill

 - thinning the lining of the uterus, so a pregnancy cannot develop if an egg does get fertilised

-Levonelle and generic levonorgestrel can be taken up to 72 hours (3 days) after unprotected sex. ellaOne can be taken up to 120 hours (5 days) after you have sex.
+Levonelle and generic levonorgestrel can be taken up to 72 hours (3 days) after unprotected sex.
+However, it is most effective within the first 24 hours, and gets less effective by day 3.

 The morning after pill will only prevent pregnancy after you have unprotected sex.
 If you take it and then have unprotected sex again, you will be at risk of pregnancy.

 If you have already ovulated, the morning after pill will not work.
 Ovulation usually happens in the middle of your menstrual cycle or around 10 to 16 days after your period.
-If you track your periods and know you’ve ovulated, the best emergency contraceptive to use is the copper coil.
-Your GP or local sexual health clinic can insert it up to 120 hours (5 days) after sex.
+If you track your periods and know you ovulated at the time you had unprotected sex, then a sperm and an egg may have already met, meaning a morning after pill would not have any effect.

 If you are already pregnant and take the morning after pill, it will not stop that pregnancy.
 It does not impact the developing foetus if you take it without realising that you are pregnant.
+Speak to your doctor if you find out you’re pregnant after taking the morning after pill – they can give you further information and support on other options.

 Emergency contraception does not protect you from catching an STI.
+Taking regular STI tests if you have unprotected sex can help keep you and your sexual partners safe.

 -